jashera/jashera.github.io/_pages/about.md

   - /about.html
 ---

+I am a post doctoral researcher at the University of Essex,  investigating the use of Augmented Reality (AR) specifically for individuals with visual field loss.
+We are working on developing a software solution for  readily available consumer AR headsets (i.e. smart glasses).
+We are currently trying to understand the commercial need for our technologies.
+If you are interested in chatting with me, please get in touch.

-I am currently in position as post doctoral researcher investigating the use of Augmented Reality for visual impairment.
-The project is funded by grants awarded by [Eastern Arc (EIRA)](http://easternarc.ac.uk/eira/) and the Higher Education Innovation Fund.
-I completed my PhD in August 2019 working with [Professor Paul Hibbard](https://www1.essex.ac.uk/psychology/staff/profile.aspx?ID=3193) and [Dr Loes van Dam](https://www1.essex.ac.uk/psychology/staff/profile.aspx?ID=4959) in the [Department of Psychology](https://www.essex.ac.uk/departments/psychology) at the [University of Essex](https://www.essex.ac.uk).
+The project is funded by grants awarded by the [SETsquared partnership](https://www.setsquared.co.uk/about-us/), [Eastern Arc (EIRA)](http://easternarc.ac.uk/eira/) and the Higher Education Innovation Fund.

 ## Other Research Interests